San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Bears stats and trends

-- Chicago has played seven games, with three wins against the spread.
+- Chicago has three wins against the spread in seven games this year.

-- The Bears have been underdogs by 3.5 points or more five times this year and covered the spread once.
+- The Bears have covered the spread once this season when underdogs by 3.5 points or more (in five chances).

-- Chicago's games this year have eclipsed the over/under one time in seven opportunities (14.3%).
+- Chicago's games this season have hit the over on one of seven set point totals (14.3%).

 - This year the Bears have turned the ball over 10 times, six more than the 49ers' takeaways (4).